 We undertook a major effort to understand the visibility of gradients.
 We felt we needed better data on the rate of change of radiance on the retina that was at detection to improve our model.
-We measured the magnitude of both continuous35 and sinusoidal gradients at threshold36.
-To our surprise, there is no single threshold rate of change of luminance on the retina.
-All that matters is size and number of cycles of sinusoid.37-40 About the time we were trying to understand our gradients measurements, we found out that reset had the same effect as a gradient threshold.
-Using reset we could eliminate the threshold step and get equivalent good predictions of the Black and white Mondrian with gradient illumination.27
+We measured the magnitude of both continuous32 and sinusoidal gradients at threshold33.
+To our surprise, there is no single threshold rate of change on the retina.
+All that matters is size and number of cycles of sinusoid.34 About the time we were trying to understand our gradients measurements, we found out that reset had the same effect as a gradient threshold.
+Using reset we could eliminate the threshold step and get equivalent good predictions of the Black and white Mondrian with gradient illumination.35

 We became fascinated with reset because it could model simultaneous contrast in addition to auto-normalization.
 Even more important was the idea that reset provided a mechanism for calculating a low-spatial frequency filter that was image dependent.
-This was the important differentiation from the work of Fergus Campbell41, Marr42, Horn43, Stockham44, Wilson45, as well as much later variations by Pattanik et. al.46 and Fairchild and Johnson.47 They all looked to apply spatial filters to receptor images, but did not have a mechanism to independently "adapt" the filter coefficients to each image.
-Human vision generates a scene depend lowspatial-frequency filters.
-Patches in a white surround need no filtering, patches in a gray surround need some filtering, and patches in a black surround need strong filtering.
+This was the important differentiation from Fergus Campbell36, Marr37, Horn38 and Stockham39.
+They all looked to filter gradients, but did not have a mechanism to "adapt" the filter to the image, as vision does.
+The appearance of any particular scene can be calculated by applying a scene specific spatial filter to the input image.
+The problem is that patches in a white surround need no filtering, patches in a gray surround need some filtering, and patches in a black surround need strong filtering.